 Torn between decisions

 We had been presented with hard facts about Chloe’s current condition and her bleak chance of living a quality life.
-The only treatment (not cure) – enzyme replacement therapy (ERT), is proven to help with improve the heart condition and the overall muscular function.
-However, the patients may suffer from the side effects or develop anti-bodies against the infused enzyme.
+The only treatment (not cure) – enzyme replacement therapy (ERT), is proven to help with improving the heart condition and the overall muscular function.
+However, the patients may suffer from the side effects or develop antibodies against the infused enzyme.
 Doctors are not sure if she will react to the enzyme at all.
-Even if she does, when that will happen and or how well the treatment can help her.
-The cardiologist even commented that it is a matter of time that she passes on due to the weak and progressive heart condition.
+Even if she does, when that will happen, and or how well the treatment can help her.
+The cardiologist even commented that it is a matter of time before she passes on due to the weak and progressive heart condition.
 He is afraid that the heart may even give way before the effect of the enzyme kicks in.
-Other predicted that Chloe’s best-case scenario is still wheelchair bound.
+Others predicted that Chloe’s best-case scenario is still wheelchair-bound.
 Worse still, she may need respirators and feeding aid, even if we manage to keep her alive.
-In addition, patients with such condition tend to have a short(er) live span.
+In addition, patients with such conditions tend to have a short(er) life span.
 To add on to all these is the hefty medical cost of about $200,000 to $300,000 per year (and increasing as she grows older and requires higher dosage).
-This will be a life long treatment if we wish to keep her alive.
+This will be a lifelong treatment if we wish to keep her alive.

 In the long haul

 As parents, we can only give her what we have and can afford.
 We are ready to give our all for her.
 She deserves all the love and care in this world.
 We are willing to give up our cars, apartment, and all the possessions, but even all these will not be enough to pay for her lifelong treatment.
 No ordinary working-class parents will be able to afford the medical fees.
 As the condition is very rare, no organization nor government body provides funding of any kind in Singapore.
 Hence, we need the collective efforts of many kind souls out there to help save our baby’s life.
 We pray for God’s grace in our effort to give Chloe life.